MicrosoftDocs/mesh-docs/mesh/Resources/mesh-troubleshooting.md

 ### What should I do if the Mesh app on Windows crashes during startup, crashes during runtime, or behaves strangely during runtime?

-1. Confirm you have a license required to use Mesh as shown [here](../setup/content/preparing-your-organization.md#verify-your-licensing).
+1. Confirm you have a license required to use Mesh as shown in [here](../Setup/Content/preparing-your-organization.md#verify-your-licenses-and-policies).

 1. Double check that the machine has the latest Operating System and security updates.